mun1bxD/Block-Chain-Project/README.md

 This project provides a practical introduction to blockchain technology, covering authentication, transactions, and data encryption in a simulated environment.
 While not a real-time blockchain implementation, this project offers valuable insights into how blockchain works at a conceptual level.
 Moreover, it equips users with the technical skills necessary for building Java-based applications that interact with databases, manage transactions, and use fundamental data structures effectively.

----

-Feel free to explore the project, experiment with transactions, and start your own blockchain journey!